vincmazet/bip/_sources/compression/lossy.md

 ```

 The 64 coefficients of the DCT of the crop are shown in {numref}`F:compression:squirrel-coefficients`.
-As you can see, the coefficient at the top left, which correspond at the lower frequencies
+As you can see, the coefficients in the top left corner, which correspond to the lower frequencies
-(see {numref}`F:compression:dct-coefficients`) are the largest.
+(see {numref}`F:compression:dct-coefficients`) are the largest in magnitude.

 ```{figure} squirrel-coefficients.svg
 ---